 Inokashira Park Cherry Blossoms 2022

 The Inokashira Park cherry blossoms are back for 2022.
 I got there early and checked them out on a Sunday morning.
-They looked pretty good but were only in partial bloom.
+They looked good but were only in partial bloom.
 Yeah, that was enough for me to take photos.

 • Camera body: Fujifilm X-T3